-${\bf Compliance\ with\ Notice-Medi-Cal\ and\ California\ Victim\ Compensation\ and\ Government\ Claims\ Board}$
+Compliance with Notice - Medi-Cal and California Victim Compensation and Franchise Tax Board

-Before the court will authorize distribution from a decedent estate, there must be a showing of compliance with notice requirements of Probate Code section 9202 to:
+Before the court will authorize distribution from a decedent's estate, there must be a showing of compliance with the notice requirements of Probate Code section 9202 to:

-- A. The Director of Health Services or a showing that the notice thereunder is not required because neither decedent nor predeceased spouse received Medi-Cal, or that no claim can be made by the Department of Health Services because decedent died before June 28, 1981, was under age 65, or was survived by a spouse, minor child, or disabled child. - B. The Director of the California Victim Compensation and Government Claims Board or a showing that the notice thereunder is not required because an heir or beneficiary is not confined in a prison or facility under the jurisdiction of the Department of Corrections and Rehabilitation or confined in any county or city jail, road camp, industrial farm or other local correctional facility. - C. The Franchise Tax Board, for estates for which letters were issued on or after July 1, 2008.
+- A. The Director of Health Care Services or a showing that the notice thereunder is not required because neither decedent nor predeceased spouse received Medi-Cal, or that no claim can be made by the Department of Health Care Services because decedent died before June 28, 1981, was under age 65, or was survived by a spouse, minor child, or disabled child. - B. The Director of the California Victim Compensation Board or a showing that the notice thereunder is not required because an heir or beneficiary is not confined in a prison or facility under the jurisdiction of the Department of Corrections and Rehabilitation or confined in any county or city jail, road camp, industrial farm or other local correctional facility. - C. The Franchise Tax Board, for estates for which letters were issued on or after July 1, 2008.
 (Adopted 1/1/1990; Rev. 7/1/1995; Renum.
 7/1/2001; Renum.
 1/1/2006; Rev. 1/1/2009; Renum.
-1/1/2013; Rev. 1/1/2015)
+1/1/2013; Rev. 1/1/2015; Rev. 1/1/2018)